scmorrison/uzu/README.md

 * `port`: Host TCP port for dev server.
 Defaults to `3000`.
 * `project_root`: Project root folder.
 Defaults to `.`.

-### Accessing core variables in templates
+### Accessing config variables in templates

-Core variables can be accessed from inside templates directly (e.g. `port`, `theme`, etc.)
+Config variables can be accessed from inside templates directly (e.g. `port`, `theme`, etc.)

 ### Accessing non-core variables in templates

-Non-core varibles are any additional variables found in config.yml and can be accessed in templates using `site.variablename` (e.g. `site.url`, `site.author`).
+Non-core variables are any additional variables found in config.yml and can be accessed in templates using `site.variablename` (e.g. `site.url`, `site.author`).

 Project folder structure (Template6)
 ========================